Jaqueline F. Hoch · Porto Alegre, Brazil

 Editorial criterion

-The profile becomes stronger when the writing stays close to what is actually known.
+The profile becomes stronger when the writing stays close to what is actually known and when the projects speak precisely.

 Recommended reading

-The right combination here is simple: public signals, real project context, and language that respects the limits of what can honestly be claimed.
+The right combination here is simple: public signals, real initiatives, and language that respects the limits of what can honestly be claimed.

 That creates a calmer, more elegant page that feels less like a generic personal-brand template.